 The realized sampling frequency, however, will be dependent on a variety of factors, including weather, seasonal black sea bass distribution, and fishery closures.
-Further, due to the high seasonality of a large portion of the Black Sea Bass Research Fleet and fishery sampling frequency exhibits high seasonal fluctuations.
+Further, due to the high seasonality of a large portion of the Black Sea Bass Research Fleet, fishery sampling frequency exhibits high seasonal fluctuations.
 Due to the multi-gear nature of the Research Fleet, the proposed sampling targets do not adequately represent the fishing schedules for each gear type.
-For example, due to the low daily catch limit (50 pounds per day per vessel for most of the year) in Rhode Island for black sea bass if a fishing yessel is only targeting black sea bass on a day trip and the limit is caught, all fishing ceases.
+For example, due to the low daily catch limit (50 pounds per day per vessel for most of the year) in Rhode Island for black sea bass if a fishing vessel is only targeting black sea bass on a day trip and the limit is caught, all fishing ceases.
 This leads to instances where sampling 50 black sea bass per location becomes unfeasible as fishing may have already stopped prior to landing 50 black sea bass.
-Further, many of the larger trip vessels are mainly retaining their daily or trip limits of black sea bass from bycatch while targeting other species, which again leads to instances of fishing ceasing prior to 50 black sea bass have been caught.
+Further, many of the larger trip vessels are mainly retaining their daily or trip limits of black sea bass from bycatch while targeting other species, which again leads to instances of fishing ceasing prior to 50 black sea bass caught.
 However, the goal of sampling 150 black sea bass per month remains to ensure statistical power.
 Vessels may sample fewer fish from more than three locations to reach the 150 fish per month target.
 Further, the same scenario occurs in highly mobile fishing gears, such as charter and commercial rod and reel, which will often change locations prior to catching 50 black sea bass.
 Both instances may lead to the potential for more numerous sampling locations with fewer fish from each location.
 Finally, the maximum target of 21,600 black sea bass would only be achievable if all Research Fleet participants operated year-round.
 Since many of the gear types represented within the Research Fleet stop fishing for the winter months, the realized sampling numbers are lower.
-However, this proposal's goal of adding two new F/Vs to the Research Fleet will seek to, first, increase the number of replicates in the non-trawl fishery and, second, to target areas and times of year under-sampled by the current Research Fleet members.